 Brushing and flossing twice a day

 It’s recommended that individuals brush their teeth twice a day.
 Although, not everyone does so.
 Brushing twice a day ensures that the majority of plaque, bacteria, and food particles are brushed and scrubbed away.
-You should also floss, because it will further reduce the amount of particles in your mouth, leading to cleaner and writer teeth.
+You should also floss, because it will further reduce the number of particles in your mouth, leading to cleaner and whiter teeth.

 Choosing the right products

 The type of toothbrush you use affects the level of clean you can achieve.
 While different people may have different needs when it comes to dental care, a few things to look for as a general rule of thumb are soft bristles, a comfortable handle, and varied length bristles.
 The toothpaste and mouthwash you use also can affect your teeth.
 Sugarless toothpaste with fluoride is one of the best options, along with making your own.
 Same goes for mouthwash.

 Eating the right foods goes a long way to having white and healthy teeth.
 Some of the best foods you can eat include crunchy and raw vegetables, but whole grains and dairy products are also excellent for your oral health.
 General healthy eating benefits your whole body, including your teeth and gums.